Jazz à la Lunette

 Practical information — Jazz à la Lunette

 Lunette 10 is located at rue du 3ème Corps US, 52200 Langres, in the immediate vicinity of the Langres citadel.
-The fortified structure is a few minutes' walk from the historic town center.
+The fortified work is a few minutes' walk from the historic city centre.
+The site remains freely visitable as part of a walk around the ramparts.

 • From Dijon: approximately 1h15 via the A31 then the N19 (Langres Sud exit)